yszhou2016/Cas13/README.md

 # This project is about mining Cas13 proteins from metagenomic data and RNA off-target detection of Cas13/Cas13-ADAR2dd.
-a.Identify the Cas13 proteins from metagenomic samples.
+a.
+Identify the Cas13 proteins from metagenomic samples.

 a.1.
 Install the “prodigal.linux” , "bedtools" and “pilercr” in the default environment.
 bedtools:  https://sourceforge.net/projects/bedtools/